Guide for Canadians Buying Property in Mexico

 Engage a reputable real estate agent experienced in Mexican property laws.

-Hire a trusted notary public for handling legalities of the property transfer.
+■ Hire a trusted notary public to handle the legalities of the property transfer.

 Consider opening a Mexican bank account for smoother financial transactions.